How to Adopt a Rescue Dog: The Complete 2026 Guide

 Different types of rescue dogs may have specific needs or considerations that impact their adoption and care.

-- May need special accommodations for mobility or comfort
+- May require accommodations for mobility or health limitations

-- Dogs recovering from abuse or neglect who need specialized care
+- Dogs recovering from abuse or severe neglect

 Considerations for special needs adoption: